 Federal Student Aid

-Almost every undergraduate and masters student, who meets certain eligibility requirements, can get some type of federal student aid.
+Undergraduate and masters students who meet certain eligibility requirements can receive federal student aid.
 Students are required to complete the FAFSA at www.fafsa.ed.gov.
 To obtain loans, students must also complete master promissory note and entrance counseling at www.studentloans.gov.

 Federal Pell Grant

 Details: Does not have to be repaid.
 Available only to undergraduates

 Award Amounts: Up to $5,730.
 Total amount not to exceed the equivalent of six years of funding.